-The Office of Medical Education holds a class-wide meeting for the rising 4th-year class in the fall of the clerkship year to discuss Advanced Integration and the scheduling process.
-Compared to the other segments of the curriculum, the Advanced Integration
+The Office of Medical Education holds a class-wide meeting for the rising fourth-year class in the fall of the clerkship year to discuss Advanced Integration and the scheduling process.
+Compared to the other segments of the curriculum, the

 Prior to the meeting, students should review several key informational resources, described here.
 Please bookmark this page for future reference.

 Class of 2025 Advanced Integration Requirements for Graduation:

 - A second AI in the student's choice of specialty

 - Four weeks of Emergency Medicine